MrBenJ/ballot-drop-off-locator/README.md

-# Ballot drop of locator
+# Ballot drop off locator

 Find a ballot drop box near you in order to make sure your vote gets counted in the 2020 election!